Kasey B. Jackman, PhD, RN, PMHNP-BC

 Kasey Jackman, PhD, RN, PMHNP-BC is a board-certified psychiatric-mental health nurse practitioner who specializes in treating children, adolescents, and young adults.
 Dr. Jackman uses a holistic approach which includes diagnosis and treatment of mental health conditions, psychotherapy, psychoeducation, and prescribing medications.
 Dr. Jackman has a broad range of experience in various practice settings including outpatient clinics and inpatient hospitals.

 Dr. Jackman is an Assistant Professor of Nursing at the Columbia University School of Nursing and the Director of Academic-Practice Partnerships, which includes overseeing a research fellowship program for clinical nurses in the NewYork-Presbyterian Hospital system.
-Dr. Jackman is jointly appointed as a Nurse Researcher at NewYork-Presbyterian Hospital where he consults and collaborates on nursing research in the hospital setting.
-He is a faculty member of the Program for the Study of LGBT Health, a partnership between the Columbia School of Nursing, the New York State Psychiatric Institute and Columbia Psychiatry.
+Dr. Jackman is jointly appointed as a Nurse Researcher at NewYork-Presbyterian Hospital and consults and collaborates on nursing research in the hospital setting.
+Dr. Jackman is a faculty member of the Program for the Study of LGBT Health, a partnership between the Columbia School of Nursing, the New York State Psychiatric Institute and Columbia Psychiatry.

 - Assistant Professor of Nursing at CUMC

 Virtual Visits allow you to connect with your provider from the comfort, convenience, and safety of your own home.

 - NYP Employee Plan

 - Behavioral Health (Columbia University Employee Plan)